JSeam2/Tora-Zilliqa/README.md

 #### 2. Atomic Cross-chain Swap

 * The swap process involves four addresses, including Zilliqa account addresses of user A and B, denoted as `initial_addr` and `target_addr`; Ethereum addresses of user A and B, denoted as `swap_chain_target_addr` and `swap_chain_initial_addr`.
 	* Tips: The accounts of `initial_addr` and `target_addr` need some pre-deposited ZILs to cover the fees incurred in the swap process, including launching a swap request and committing the transaction hash.
-The accounts of `initial_addr` and `swap_chain_initial_addr` also need the according amount of ZILs and ETHS to swap.
+The accounts of `initial_addr` and `swap_chain_initial_addr` also need the according amount of ZILs and ETHs to swap.

 * The exchange price was negotiated in advance between user A and user B.